 These affect the epidermis layer of the skin and are made up of keratin and fat.
 They are generally found on the face, neck, shoulders, chest and upper body and can be triggered by acne or mild injuries to the skin.
 Look for a slowly developing cyst with a rounded appearance, often no larger than 5cms in size.
 Key characteristics of epidermal cysts

 3. Pilar cyst

 These can grow under the skin as well as internally within the body.
-Look for a soft, fatty, moveable lump and grow slowly up to a couple of centimetres in size.
+Look for a soft, fatty, moveable lump that grows slowly up to a couple of centimetres in size.
+Key charateristics of lipomas: